happycog/brilliantretail/Readme.md

 ### Trademarks

 * *ExpressionEngine&reg; is a Registered Trademark of  EllisLab, Inc. - All Rights Reserved*
-* *BrilliantRetail&trade; is a Trademark of Codesly, Inc. - All Rights Reserved*
+* *BrilliantRetail&trade; is a Trademark of Vector Media Group - All Rights Reserved*